rdewijn/scatterplot_panels_shiny_operator/README.md

 ##### Details

-The operator takes all the values of a cell and represents a scatterplot.
+The operator XY values in a cell and represents as scatterplot.
 Depending on the assignment of rows, columns and colors in the Tercen projection, the layout will be different.
+The input project `labels` is used to either create a plot with text labels or, if `labels` is numeric, map to point size and create a bubble plot.

 #### References